shrudex/DSE/DAA Lab/Week 08/Q2 - Task Scheduling.md

 The addEdge function adds an edge between two modules in the adjacency matrix adj.
 The printSchedule function prints the schedule of tasks to the console.
 The getNextIndependent function finds the next independent module (i.e., a module with no dependencies) that has not yet been visited.

 The generateSchedule function uses a loop to find and add all independent modules to the schedule, and then updates the indegree of all modules that depend on the independent modules.
 This process is repeated until all modules have been added to the schedule.
-If at any point an independent module cannot
+If at any point an independent module cannot process (i.e., there are no more independent modules), the function prints an error message.

 ![image](https://user-images.githubusercontent.com/91502997/229891238-f7d5a3d4-46c0-4021-b109-7cbc6558ffa2.png)